alexeygaliulin/SpiralFractal/README.md

 and image api that needs microsoft developer dlls : https://download.microsoft.com/download/0/6/4/064f84ea-d1db-4eaa-9a5c-cc2f0ff6a638/vc_redist.x64.exe.
 Download rar file if your GPU requires 64 bit, otherwise download and extract zip file.
-To try automatic generation of fractals using my program on windows run fractest.bat
+To try automatic generation of fractals using my program on windows run fractest.bat .
+To show 3D opengl version display of fractal images as the a randomly generated - run fractgl.bat .